Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity

 \subsection{Phonon influence on the two-photon density matrix}

-Because the phase transition and the behavior of the concurrence can be traced back to the form of the two-photon density matrix, the remaining task is to understand the phonon influence on the system and on $\rho^\text{2p}$.
+Because the transition between entangled and nonentangled photon emission as well as the behavior of the concurrence can be traced back to the form of the two-photon density matrix, the remaining task is to understand the phonon influence on the system and on $\rho^\text{2p}$.
 To this end, we consider the laser-dressed states $\chi\in \lbrace U,M,N,L\rbrace$ accompanied by two-photon states with different combinations for the photon polarizations, i.e., system states $\KET{\chi,2,0}$, $\KET{\chi,1,1}$ and $\KET{\chi,0,2}$.
 Here a state $\KET{\chi,n\st{H},n\st{V}}$ denotes a state with $n\st{H}$ ($n\st{V}$) horizontally (vertically) polarized photons inside the cavity.
 The numerical results for the driving strength $\Omega=\Omega_3$ show that two-photon states associated with a fixed laser-dressed state enter the steady state of the system with almost equal occupation probabilities but vanishing coherences between them.
 This steady state results directly in the obtained two-photon density matrix that can be well described by

 In the following we provide a simplified argument why the interaction with LA phonons leads to this type of steady state and two-photon density matrix.
-In the absence of further relaxation processes, e.g., cavity losses and radiative decay, phonons lead to a steady state which is close to a thermal distribution over the eigenstates $\KET{\varphi_\nu}$ of the system Hamiltonian without the phonon contribution that can be reached from the initial state. \cite{PI_phonon-assisted,PI_undressing,GlaessL2012_relaxation}.
+In the absence of further relaxation processes, e.g., cavity losses and radiative decay, phonons lead to a steady state which is close to a thermal distribution over the eigenstates $\KET{\varphi_\nu}$ of the system Hamiltonian without the phonon contribution that can be reached from the initial state \cite{PI_phonon-assisted,PI_undressing,GlaessL2012_relaxation}.
 Here, the Hamiltonian describing the driven QD-cavity system without phonons is $\hat{H}_0:=\hat{H}\st{QD-C}+\hat{H}\st{L}$.
 The analyses in Ref.~\onlinecite{Seidelmann_QUTE_2020} suggest that the interaction with the cavity modes introduces a weak coupling between laser-dressed states with different numbers of photons inside the cavity.
 Hence the eigenstates of the full Hamiltonian $\hat{H}_0$ are best described by

 where the mixing coefficients $a_\nu(\chi, n\st{H}, n\st{V})$ depend on the cavity coupling strength $g$, and the energetic placement of the cavity modes, i.e., the cavity-laser detuning $\Delta$.